|

 are the results of those night-shifts.

-After 10 years of loyalty to the BBC micro, I switched in 1992 to a NeXTstation color, which I intend to use for 10 years as well.
-Garp, a program originating on the BBC, is an example of how computers do support other hobbies, like in this case cartography.
-Last years I worked a lot on PNG, the new graphics format, which is lossless, very compact and supports alpha and gamma.
-Pnmtopng, written by Alex Lehmann and me, converts png-images to and from the versatile PbmPlus formats.
+Starting in the eighties with a BBC micro, I switched in 1992 to a NeXTstation color and nowadays I'm a Linux CentOS person.
+Garp, a program originating on the BBC, is an example of how computers can support other hobbies, like in this case cartography.
+Over the years I worked a lot on the PNG, the graphics format, which is lossless, very compact and supports alpha and gamma.
+Pnmtopng and pamtopng, written by Alex Lehmann and me, converts png-images to and from the versatile PbmPlus formats.
 The most popular part of my site is PngSuite, a set of test-images for png developers.
-Finally, the PingPong you will find here, is not a Chinese virus, but a NeXTstep PNG-viewer. |
+One of the more recent skunkwork software development projects I've done is a rack layout tool for Cisco UCS and other network and storage gear.
+You can find it at ucs4.us/ucs/layout. |

 |

-We love the outdoors.
+Fiona and I love the outdoors.
 And we were able to explore the National Parks

 in many parts of the world.
 Travel with us to those spots, ranging from